Recommended for: repelling insects and deodorizing the home

 caprylic/capric triglyceride, Cymbopogon winterianus (citronella) leaf essential oil

 Soothing Head Massage

 Gently rub a few drops of Citronella Oil between your fingers to warm the oil.
-Place your fingertips on your temples and slowly massage, starting from the ends of your eyebrows, circling up towards your hairline and back down again.
-After massaging, spread the remaining oil on your palms, cup over your mouth and nose, and breathe in the relieving scent.
+Place your fingertips on your temples and slowly massage, starting from the ends of your eyebrows, circling up towards your hairline, and back down again.
+After massaging, spread the remaining oil on your palms, cup over your mouth and nose, and breath in the relieving scent.

 Relaxing Muscle Massage

 Mix a few drops of Citronella Oil with Sunflower Beauty Oil in a small bowl.
 Rub a small amount of the mixture on tired muscles and joints.
 PRO TIP: After massaging, cover the area with a heated Precious Herbal Pillow for ultimate comfort.